TSP Overview for Federal Employees

 Specifically, the TSP is a defined contribution plan which means that the amount of money that you receive from your Plan is dependent upon (defined by) how much you contribute, and your agency if you’re eligible for agency contributions, plus the earnings that you accumulate over time.

 The Plan is administered by the Federal Retirement Thrift Investment Board (FRTIB) and the assets of the TSP are held in trust in the Thrift Savings Fund.
 The FRTIB, an independent government agency, is managed by five presidentially appointed board members and an Executive Director.
-If you’d like more information about the administration of the TSP, via the OPM website, check out Who Administers the TSP?
+If you’d like more information about the administration of the TSP, check out Who Administers the TSP?

 Am I Eligible for a TSP?